-ASR is a damaging mechanism in concrete that causes cracking and deterioration of the concrete.
-ASR happens when concrete is made using certain aggregates that are reactive with alkali.
-These aggregates are composed of silica and so ASR stands for Alkali-Silica Reaction (ASR).
+ASR is a damaging mechanism in concrete that causes it to crack and deteriorate.
+It happens when concrete is made using certain aggregates that are reactive with alkali.
+These aggregates are composed of silica and so ASR stands for alkali-silica reaction (ASR).

 The alkali part of the reaction comes primarily from the cement in the concrete mix.
-ASR occurs at the interface between the cement paste and the surface of aggregate pieces forming a layer of what is called silica-gel.
-This silica-gel will readily absorb water and when it does, it swells in size.
-The resulting expansion pressure is enough to fracture the concrete and the result is concrete that is covered in interconnected cracks that look like a map of London.
+As a result, ASR occurs at the interface between the cement paste and the surface of aggregate pieces, forming a layer of what is called silica gel.
+This silica gel will readily absorb water.
+And when it does, it swells in size.
+The resulting expansion pressure is enough to fracture the concrete.
+That leaves the concrete covered in interconnected cracks that look like a map of London.
 The process can take as little as a few years to develop serious cracks.

-There are three essential elements needed for ASR to occur: alkali, reactive aggregates and water.
-Efforts to prevent or mitigate ASR have nearly always focused on measures to reduce or eliminate the first two.
-Special low-alkali cements have been used.
-Partially replacing cement with pozzolins such as fly-ash and slag have also been demonstrated to help.
+Efforts to prevent or mitigate ASR have nearly always focused on measures to reduce or eliminate the first two elements.
+That’s led to workers having some success with special low-alkali cements.
+And partially replacing cement with pozzolins, such as fly ash and slag, have also been demonstrated to help.
 Of course, avoiding the use of reactive aggregates would definitely prevent ASR.
 But these various measures are not always available or economical.